S-Elephant/UnityLibrary/README.md

 // Add the item to the <paramref name="list"/> unless it already exists in that list in which case it will remove it instead.
 // If <paramref name="list"/> is null then nothing happens.
 Modifies the source list. public static IList<TSource>?
 AddOrRemoveIfExistsNullable<TSource>(this IList<TSource>? list, TSource item);

+// Return random element and remove it from the source list. public static T GetRandomAndRemove<T>(this List<T> source);
 ```

 ## Rect